Want to join 5,000+ professionals receiving FREE career boosting tips?

 The elements of their strategy diamond are below:

 This is very unlike traditional furniture retailers who sell already assembled furniture.
-Their furniture is also expensive and fulfilment is usually slow.
+Their furniture is also expensive and fulfillment is usually slow.

 A Strategy Diamond provides a simple way to show how the different parts of an organization’s strategy fit together.
 It is a checklist of the things you must have to have a complete strategy.